theflockers/release-bundles/tasks/managed/add-fbc-contribution/README.md

 | taskGitUrl      | The url to the git repo where the release-service-catalog tasks to be used are stored     | No       | -                    |
 | taskGitRevision | The revision in the taskGitUrl repo to be used                                            | No       | -                    |

+## Changes in 4.0.1
+* Adds the `publishingCredentials` parameter to the internal request call

 ## Changes in 4.0.0
 * Added taskGiturl and taskGitRevision parameters to be passed to the internalRequest
 * The pipeline is called via git resolver now instead of cluster resolver